gatsbyjs/gatsby/packages/gatsby-cli/README.md

 ### `build`

-At the root of a Gatsby site run `gatsby build` to do a production build of a site.
+At the root of a Gatsby app run `gatsby build` to do a production build of a site.

 #### Options